abhi3700/My_Learning_AI/docs/understanding_deep_learning.md

 > the ability to create useful new features distinguishes back-propagation from earlier, simpler methods…

 * In other words, backpropagation aims to minimize the cost function by adjusting network’s weights and biases.
+The level of adjustment is determined by the gradients of the cost function with respect to those parameters.

 ## References
 * https://www.datacamp.com/community/tutorials/deep-learning-python